 - You can access our website home page and browse our site without disclosing your personal data.

 - We collect the personal information that you may volunteer while using our services.

-- We do not collect information about our visitors from sources outside of St. Gregory Retreat Centers, such as public records or bodies, or private organizations.
+- We do not collect information about our visitors from sources outside of St. Gregory Recovery Center, such as public records or bodies, or private organizations.

 - We do not collect or use personal data for any purpose other than that indicated on the Web pages where the information is requested or collected.

 - If we wish to use your personal information for a new purpose, we will contact you first for permission.

 - Except as requested by you, we do not disclose your personal information to other organizations.